SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 - [Install a Solace PubSub+ Software Event Broker onto a Pivotal Container Service (PKS) cluster](//github.com/SolaceProducts/solace-pks )
 - Deploying a Solace PubSub+ Software Event Broker HA Group onto Azure Kubernetes Service (AKS): follow the [Azure documentation](//docs.microsoft.com/en-us/azure/aks/ ) to deploy an AKS cluster then this guide to deploy.

-## Description of the Solace PubSub+ Software Event Broker
+## How to deploy the Solace PubSub+ Software Event Broker onto Kubernetes

-The Solace PubSub+ software event broker meets the needs of big data, cloud migration, and Internet-of-Things initiatives, and enables microservices and event-driven architecture.
-Capabilities include topic-based publish/subscribe, request/reply, message queues/queueing, and data streaming for IoT devices and mobile/web apps.
-The event broker supports open APIs and standard protocols including AMQP, JMS, MQTT, REST, and WebSocket.
-Moreover, it can be deployed in on-premise datacenters, natively within private and public clouds, and across complex hybrid cloud environments.

-Solace PubSub+ software event brokers can be deployed in either a 3-node High-Availability (HA), or as a single node deployment.
+Solace PubSub+ software event brokers can be deployed in either a 3-node High-Availability (HA), or as a single-node Standalone deployment.
 For simple test environments that need only to validate application functionality, a single instance will suffice.
 Note that in production, or any environment where message loss cannot be tolerated, an HA deployment is required.

-## How to deploy the Solace PubSub+ Software Event Broker onto Kubernetes
+We recommend using the Helm tool for convenience.
+An [alternative method](docs/PubSubPlusK8SDeployment.md#alternative-deployment-with-generating-templates-for-the-kubernetes-kubectl-tool) using generated templates is also provided.

-In this quick start we go through the steps to set up a small-size event broker as a single stand-alone instance using the `pubsubplus-dev` Helm chart.
+In this quick start we go through the steps to set up an event broker using [Solace PubSub+ Helm charts](insert-link-to-Solace-in-Helm-Hub).

+There are three charts available with default small-size configurations:
+1.	`pubsubplus-dev` - PubSub+ for Developer (Standalone)
+2.	`pubsubplus` - PubSub+ Standalone supporting 100 connections
+3.	`pubsubplus-ha` - PubSub+ HA supporting 100 connections

 If you are interested in other event broker configurations or sizes, refer to the [Deployment Configurations](#other-message-broker-deployment-configurations) section.

 ### 1 - Have a Kubernetes environment

-Follow your Kubernetes provider's instructions or [here are some options](https://kubernetes.io/docs/setup/) to get started .
+Follow your Kubernetes provider's instructions or [here are some options](https://kubernetes.io/docs/setup/) to get started.
 [MiniKube](https://kubernetes.io/docs/setup/learning-environment/minikube/) is one of the popular choices to set up Kubernetes on a local machine.

 > Note: If using MiniKube, `minikube start` will also setup Kubernetes.
 By default it will start with 2 CPU and 2 GB memory allocated.
 For more granular control, use the `--cpus` and `--memory` options.